coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Illusion:** These spells are almost never subject to spell resistance.
 Illusions that entail a direct attack are exceptions.

-**Necromancy:** Most of these spells alter the target creature's life force and are subject to spell resistance.
-Unusual necromancy spells that don't affect other creatures directly are not subject to spell resistance.
+**Necromancy:** Most of these spells alter the target creature’s life force and are subject to spell resistance.
+Unusual necromancy spells that don’t affect other creatures directly are not subject to spell resistance.

 **Transmutation:** These spells are subject to spell resistance if they